 Carolyn Lorenzoni

-Piano, Vocal, Founding Executive Director
+Piano, Vocal, GUITAR, Founding Executive Director

 Mrs. Lorenzoni is a 1995 honors graduate of the Jordan College of Fine Arts at Butler University.
 She has been a student of the musical arts for over 35 years performing with voice and on piano, harpsichord, and organ throughout the Indianapolis community.
 Some of Carolyn's performances include: Zion Evangelical United Church of Christ, Clowes Hall, for the American Guild of Organists' Indianapolis Chapter, and for the Sigma Alpha Iota musical fraternity.